How much homeowners insurance do I need for mortgage?

 Is homeowners insurance required on all mortgage loans?

 If you have a mortgage on your home, your lender will require that you have homeowners insurance in place.
 This is to protect their investment.
 They want to make sure your home can be rebuilt or repaired in the event it is damaged or destroyed.
-Your lender should notify you of their homeowners insurance mortgage requirements prior to closing so you can get a policy in place.
+Your lender should notify you of their homeowners insurance mortgage requirements prior to closing so you can get an insurance policy in place.

 Homeowners insurance is required for as long as you have a loan.
 Once you own your home outright, you are not required to carry homeowners insurance.